frankstop/frankstop/README.md

 - 👋 Hi, I’m @frankstop
-- 👀 I’m interested in the thought emporium, nile blue, and historia civilis
+- 👀 I’m interested in The Thought Emporium, Historia Civilis, Coding Adventure series, and William Spaniel
 - 🌱 I’m currently learning how to talk
-- 💞️ I’m certaintly looking
 - 📫 How to reach me at my school email, visible.
 - ⚡ Fun fact: Leave me alone